amin111/PostBook/Readme.md

 # PostBook
-Understanding Of MVVM &amp; Retrofit to develop maintainable and testable structure
+Android App for user to see posts and comments

 # Basic Understanding Of MVVM :